 - 3. Connect the Code Reader cable connector to the vehicle's DLC.
 The cable connector is keyed and will only fit one way. - If you have problems connecting the cable connector to the DLC, rotate the connector 180° and try again. - If you still have problems, check the DLC on the vehicle and on the Code Reader.
-Refer to your vehicle's service manual to properly check the vehicle's DLC. - When the Code Reader's cable connector is properly connected to the vehicle's DLC, the unit automatically turns ON, and LINKS to the vehicle's on-board computer.
+Refer to your vehicle's service manual to properly check the vehicle's DLC. - 4.
+When the Code Reader's cable connector is properly connected to the vehicle's DLC, the unit automatically turns ON, and the LCD display shows instructions for linking to the vehicle's on-board computer.

 - If the unit does not power on automatically when connected to the vehicle's DLC connector, it usually indicates there is no power present at the vehicle's DLC connector.
-Check your fuse panel and replace any burned-out fuses. - If replacing the fuse(s) does not correct the problem, consult your vehicle's repair manual to identify the proper computer (PCM) fuse/ circuit, and perform any necessary repairs before proceeding. - 5.
+Check your fuse panel and replace any burned-out fuses. - If replacing the fuse(s) does not correct the problem, consult your vehicle's repair manual to identify the proper computer (PCM) fuse/circuit, and perform any necessary repairs before proceeding. - 5.
 Turn the ignition on.
-DO NOT start the engine. - The Code Reader will automatically start a check of the vehicle's computer to determine which type of communication protocol it is using.
+DO NOT start the engine. - 6.
+Press and release the Code Reader's POWER/LINK 🕮 button. - The Code Reader will automatically start a check of the vehicle's computer to determine which type of communication protocol it is using.
 When the Code Reader identifies the computer's communication protocol, a communication link is established.
 The protocol type used by the vehicle's computer is shown on the LCD display.